 Why does baking soda work as a natural homemade deodorant?

 Baking soda is an effective deodorant because it alters the pH under your arms, making it a hostile environment for bacteria to form.
 In the case of baking soda, a base, the pH is raised enough to help combat body odor.

-What about using acids like Vinegar, lemon juice, and citric acid?
+Do acids like Vinegar, lemon juice, and citric acid work as natural deodorants?

 Lowering the pH is another great way to prevent body odor.
 That's why vinegar is another natural deodorant that is used by many, and I was effectively using it myself for months at a time.